CodebyAhad/Ninja-Rush/README.md

 # Ninja-Rush
-A "Chrome Dino Game" Like Game......
+A "Chrome Dino Game" Like Game......\br
 Based on SFML(simple and fast multimedia library).